DarienLibrary/website_content/content/_finished/borrowing/borrowing.md

 - Darien residents will be issued a library card immediately.
 A valid ID is required.
 - All programs and services available to Darien residents are available to those who work full-time in Darien.
 You may apply for a card by showing proof of employment.
 - Non-Residents may use their valid hometown library card or register by showing an ID with their current address.
 For additional information, please see Non-Resident Use below.
-- The Library offers a one-day grace period for all loans - any item returned on the day of grace will not incur an overdue fee for that day.
+- The Library offers a one-day grace period for all loans (except for reservation system items) - any item returned on the day of grace will not incur an overdue fee for that day.
+- Any items on a reservation system (museum passes and tech items) are exempt from our day of grace period.
+Fines will be assessed the day after the date due, so please return the item on the due date to avoid late fees.
 - Senior patrons — those 65 and older — are exempt from accruing overdue fees.
 - The maximum overdue charge for most materials is $5.00 per item.
 Items not returned will be billed at the cost of replacement plus a $5.00 processing fee.
 - If a patrons’s fees exceed $50.00, the patron will be unable to check-out items or access some library services.